etothepii4/satisfactory-file-parser/README.md

 | U8             |  ✅ 0.1.20 - 0.3.7           |
 | U1.0           |  ✅ >= 0.4.20                |

 # Installation
 #### npm
 `npm install @etothepii/satisfactory-file-parser`
 #### yarn
 `yarn add @etothepii/satisfactory-file-parser`

+# Bug Reports or Feedback
+You can always raise an issue on the linked [github project](https://github.com/etothepii4/satisfactory-file-parser) or hit me up on the satisfactory discord `etothepii`.

 # Mod Support ✅
 By Default, most Mods just reuse Properties and Structs of the base game.